The rules governing the

 injection molded, or glued bicycles.
 Ditto for mountain bikes, "middle weights", BMX, recumbents,

 and balloon-tired bikes.
-Those bikes have merit, but they are not
+Those bikes have merit in their own right, but they are not

 appropriate on the Classic Rendezvous.
-This also applies to components that are
+Also Off Topic are components that are

-post 1983 or those that are harbingers of a new, aesthetically
+post-1983 or are harbingers of a new, aesthetically

 "modern" era (like cycle computers, clipless pedals, index shifting,